 Let’s start with the good news: every driver keeps 100% of the customer tips.
 That’s one reason I enjoy this gig so much, but I also live in an area where customers are friendly and orders are frequent.
 I do well with tips because I know the ins and outs of customer service and always ensure my customers are happy.
 That doesn’t mean I don’t get the occasional upset customer or young customers who don’t know they should tip me, but overall, the tips are great.

-As far as what Uber pays, here’s what you can expect:
+As far as what you can earn as a driver with Uber, here’s what you can expect:

 Getting paid